att/netarbiter/sds/install-kubeadm/README.md

 Refer to [TROUBLESHOOT.md](./TROUBLESHOOT.md)

 ### Note
 [1] If you are installing in a single vcpu VM, the kube-dns pod will be a "Pending" status.
-To make it "Running", you may install a mster node on 2+ vcpu VMs.
-Otherwise, you may add 1+ work nodes later.
+To make it "Running", you need to install a mster node on 2+ vcpu VMs.
+Or, you may add 1+ work nodes later.